FlopsKa/mk-tsod/README.md

 Instructions for reproducing the experiments
 ----------------

-Follow the steps below to reproduce the results of TSOD.
+Follow the steps below to reproduce the results of MK-TSOD.
 We give the random seeds, to ensure reproducibility.
 We do not share the source code of the competitors, which may be obtained from the respective sources, or by contacting the authors.
 We include our result file, for ease of viewing with `notebooks/BA.ipynb`.

 1. Clone this repository.
 1. Obtain the data from UCR per instructions on their [webpage](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).